 Cochon de Lait weekend at YOGI BEAR'S JELLYSTONE PARK!™

 At Jellystone Park, we believe there is nothing better than celebrating our Cajun culture.
 That's why we have events throughout the year that emphasize Cajun traditions.
 One of our favorite traditions is our Cochon de Lait weekend.
-This year, our Cochon de Lait will be held the weekend of March 8th-10th, making it the perfect way to end Mardi Gras week!
+This year, our Cochon de Lait will be held the weekend of March 7th-9th.
 Have you ever wondered how the practice of Cochon de Lait and fais-do-do got started?
 So did YOGI BEAR.™ Since he is "SMARTER THAN YOUR AVERAGE BEAR"™ he did a little digging and discovered how these events became a staple in Cajun heritage.

 Cochon de Lait history

-Cochon de Lait literally means "pig in milk," referring to the age of the piglet traditionally roasted at these events.
+Cochon de Lait translates as "pig of milk," referring to it being a suckling pig traditionally roasted at these events.
 Today, the term Cochon de Lait is used to define the act of roasting a suckling pig over an open flame.
 While piglets under 30 pounds were traditionally roasted as part of a Cochon de Lait, now pigs of all sizes are prepared to feed large groups of people.
 As we all know, they have now turned into all day events.

 Another event we're especially excited for during Jellystone Park's Cochon de Lait weekend is our Fais-do-do on Saturday night after the pig roast.
 Most Cajuns make the correlation between this term for a dance and the practice of using the same phrase to shush infants to sleep.
 How they are related can only be speculated—does it refer relatives trying to put babies to sleep before going out on the town for the night?
 Or, does it refer to cooing infants in designated rooms in the back of the halls where Fais-do-dos were held?
 Either way, Fais-do-do is lovingly referred to as a public dance with live Cajun music.